confluentinc/cp-demo/docs/index.rst

 ---------------

 This section creates queries in the |ccloud| ksqlDB application that processes data from the ``wikipedia.parsed.ccloud.replica`` topic that |crep| copied from the on-prem cluster.
-You must have completed :ref:`cp-demo-setup-ccloud` before proceeding.
+You must have completed :ref:`cp-demo-ccloud-stack` before proceeding.

 #.
 Get the |ccloud| ksqlDB application ID and save it to the parameter ``ksqlDBAppId``.